 Some care is not covered by DHMC, but is still a benefit to your through Health First Colorado.
 This kind of care is called a "wrap around" benefit.
-You can be a DHMC member and still get "wrap around" benefits. "wrap around" benefits include:
+You can be a DHMC member and still get "wrap around" benefits.
+"Wrap around" benefits include:

-- Hearing aids, training, testing, and evaluation for children; - Dental services for children (ages 0 to 20); - Dental services for adults (diagnostic procedures, preventative procedures, restorative procedures, periodontal care, endodontic treatment and oral surgery); - Drug and alcohol treatment services for pregnant women; - Extra EPSDT Home Health Services (see the "EPSDT" section in this handbook for more information on these and other EPSDT services); - Some Home and Community-Based (HCBS) services; - Hospice care you may still get all of your other non-hospice care with DHMC, but you may also disenroll from DHMC if you call Health First Colorado Enrollment at 303-839-2120 or toll-free at 1-888-367-6557;
+- Hearing aids, training, testing, and evaluation for children; - Dental services for children (ages 0 to 21); - Dental services for adults (diagnostic procedures, preventative procedures, restorative procedures, periodontal care, endodontic treatment and oral surgery); - Extra EPSDT Home Health Services (see the "EPSDT" section in this handbook for more information on these and other EPSDT services); - Some Home and Community-Based (HCBS) services; - Hospice care you may still get all of your other non-hospice care with DHMC, but you may also disenroll from DHMC if you call Health First Colorado Enrollment at 303-839-2120 or toll-free at 1-888-367-6557; - Home Health services after 60 days are covered by Health First Colorado (first 60 days are covered by DHMC);

-- Home Health services after 60 days are covered by Health First Colorado (first 60 days are covered by DHMC); - Some inpatient substance abuse rehab services; - Intestinal transplants; - Non-emergency medical transportation (NEMT) see "Transportation" section of this handbook; - Pediatric Behavioral Therapies - Private Duty Nursing; - Some Skilled Nursing Facility (SNF) services; - Tobacco Cessation services group or individual counseling services and all FDA approved prescription medications and over-the-counter products related to Tobacco Cessation are available for pregnant women.
+- Intestinal transplants; - Non-emergency medical transportation (NEMT) see "Transportation" section of this handbook; - Pediatric Behavioral Therapies - Private Duty Nursing; - Some Skilled Nursing Facility (SNF) services; - Tobacco Cessation services group or individual counseling services and all FDA approved prescription medications and over-the-counter products related to Tobacco Cessation are available for pregnant women.